 A friend of mine keeps going on about Ibotta.
 For those of you who don’t know, Ibotta is a shopping app that gives you cash back rebates for various items you buy.
 What makes it such a huge deal for my friend is that those offers often include beer and wine, and often for a few bucks at a time, so that can add up.
-But, does that make Ibotta a legit deal for other, or is Ibotta a scam that takes more than it gives?
+But does that make Ibotta a legit deal for others, or is Ibotta a scam that takes more than it gives?
+Let’s dig into is Ibotta legit.

 What Is Ibotta?